playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/image-tracking.md

 }
 ```

-When tracking becomes unavailable, its position and rotation will be emulated, assuming that the real-world image has not been moved:
+When tracking becomes unavailable, an image's position and rotation will be emulated, assuming that the real-world image has not been moved:

 ```javascript
 if (trackedImage.emulated) {